ministryofjustice/correspondence_tool_staff/README.md

 This project can produce code coverage data (w/o JS or views) using the `simplecov` gem set COVERAGE=1 (or any value) to generate a coverage report.
-Parallel tests are supposed to be supported, but YMMV.
+Parallel tests are supposed to be supported - however the coverage output from simplecov is a little strange (the total lines in the project are different for each coverage run)

 This project includes the `parallel_tests` gem which enables multiple CPUs to be used during testing in order to speed up execution.
 Otherwise running the tests takes an unacceptably long amount of time.